Expatria-Technologies/FlexGPIO_Bootloader/README.md

 ## Commands

 For multi-bytes parameters, the low byte is sent first (little endian).
-Both UART and I2C follow the same command sequence.
+UART, I2C and SPI all follow the same command sequence.

 ### Activation Command

-Command that perform the handshake between the host and the device, and also select whether to use the UART or I2C interface.
+Command that perform the handshake between the host and the device, and also select whether to use the UART, I2C or SPI interface.
 The device responds with a specific 4 bytes data configurable in picoboot3.h.
 It is recommended that the host validate the data.

 Until the host issues an activation command, all other commands are rejected.
-Once either the UART or I2C interface is selected, the other interface will not accept commands.
+Once either the UART, I2C or SPI interface is selected, the other interface will not accept commands.

 #### Data sent by the host